charlenetolentino/mattsnotes/301-main/reading301-08.md

       <li>https://thisExample-here.net/cart</li>
     </ul>

-1. What does it mean to have a ‘chatty’ web API?
+1. Who does it mean to have a ‘chatty’ web API?
 Is this a good or a bad thing?

     <ul>
       <li>Chatty means there are multiple requests form API's.
 This is bad because it can tie up resources</li>
     </ul>

-1. What status code does a successful GET request return?
+1. Who status code does a successful GET request return?

     <ul>
       <li>200 code</li>
     </ul>

-1. What status code does an unsuccessful GET request return?
+1. Who status code does an unsuccessful GET request return?

     <ul>
       <li>404</li>
     </ul>

-1. What status code does a successful POST request return?
+1. Who status code does a successful POST request return?
     <ul>
       <li>301</li>
     </ul>

-1. What status code does a successful DELETE request return?
+1. Who status code does a successful DELETE request return?

     <ul>
       <li>204</li>